National Literacy Month

 What the Words Say

 Many kids struggle with reading — and children of color are far less likely to get the help they need.
-In this audio documentary, Senior Correspondent at APM Reports Emily Hanford examines the false assumptions about what it takes to be a skilled reader that have created deep inequalities among U.S. children, putting many on a difficult path in life.
+In this audio documentary, Emily Hanford examines the false assumptions about what it takes to be a skilled reader that have created deep inequalities among U.S. children, putting many on a difficult path in life.

 National Literacy Month Resources